return to normal view

 In 1891, her father James was quite advanced in his years, and was an inmate of the Bermondsey Workhouse, Tanner Street.
 Still, despite her circumstances, Frances made every attempt to visit her father and even attended church services with him on Sundays.
 The last time he saw Frances was on Friday, February 6, only a week before her death.
 She apparently revealed the fact that she had left her position at the chemist's, but she still contended that she was living in Richard Street.
 It wasn't until his daughter's death that Mr. Coles finally discovered the truth about Frances's situation, and a man named James Sadler.

 A fifty-three year old merchant seaman and fireman on the S.S.
 Fez, Sadler was discharged on February 11 and proceeded to make his way toward Commercial Street and the Princess Alice pub.
-While having some drinks he was fortunate enough to stumble upon Frances, of whom he had been a former client, and the two decided to spend the night together.
+While having some drinks he met Frances, of whom he had been a former client, and the two decided to spend the night together.
 They did so at Spitalfields Chambers, a common lodging house at 8 White's Row, Spitalfields, and both spent the rest of the next day barhopping across the area.

 February 12-13, 1891:

 7:30 PM: Sometime around 7:30, Frances went to a millinery shop at 25 Nottingham Street, Bethnal Green, and purchased a new black crêpe hat with the 2s.
 6d.
-Sadler was kind enough to bestow upon her some hours before.
+Sadler had given her some hours before.
 Peter Hawkes, the man who sold the hat to Frances, later commented to police that she was "three sheets in the wind," a condition undoubtedly due to her day spent in the many pubs of the area.

 9:00 PM - 11:00 PM: At some point in this interval, Coles and Sadler had an argument and both went their separate ways.
 Sadler claimed he was robbed in Thrawl Street: "I was then penniless," he said, "and I had a row with Frances for I thought she might have helped me when I was down."
 Although Sadler would not admit to the fact, it was later ascertained that he was attacked from behind by a woman in a red shawl.
 Her two male accomplices robbed him of his watch and money.

-11:30 PM: Frances returned to their lodgings at Spitalfields Chambers, placing herself on a bench in the kitchen and, with her head in her arms, proceeded to drink herself into a stupor.
-Sadler soon returned as well, face bloodied and bruised, and in a belligerent mood.
-"I have been robbed," he said, "and if I knew who had done it I would do for them."
-Charles Guiver, the night watchman at the lodging house, politely helped Sadler wash up in the back yard but was forced to ask him to leave as he hadn't the money for a room.
+11:30 PM: Frances is drunk when returns to their lodgings at Spitalfields Chambers.
+She sits at a bench in the kitchen, rests her head on her arms, and quickly falls asleep.
+Sadler soon returns, face bloodied and bruised, and in a belligerent mood.
+"I have been robbed," he says, "and if I knew who had done it I would do for them."
+Charles Guiver, the night watchman at the lodging house, helped Sadler wash up in the back yard but was forced to ask him to leave as he hadn't the money for a room.

 12:00 AM: James Sadler leaves the Spitalfields Chambers.
 Frances remains on the bench at the table, fast asleep.